junxit/us-congress-bills-117/bill.md

     - **(D)** research to support the development and implementation of effective strategies and tools for mitigating and adapting to climate change, including social strategies and research focused on local level forecasting, impacts, and challenges;
     - **(E)** research on the design, development, and assessment of effective information and decision-support systems, including understanding and developing effective dissemination pathways;
     - **(F)** improved modeling, projections, analyses, and assessments of climate and other Earth system changes;
-    - **(G)** research to understand the atmospheric processes related to solar radiation management strategies and technologies and examine related economic, geopolitical, societal, environmental, and ethical implications, not including research designed to advance future deployment of these strategies and technologies.
+    - **(G)** research to understand the atmospheric processes related to solar radiation management strategies and technologies and examine related economic, geopolitical, societal, environmental, and ethical implications, not including research designed to advance future deployment of these strategies and technologies;
     - **(H)** the development of effective strategies for educating and training future climate change researchers, and climate change response and mitigation professionals, in both research and development methods, as well as community engagement and science communication;
     - **(I)** the development of effective strategies for public and community engagement in the all stages of the research and development process; and
     - **(J)** partnerships with other agencies to address climate related challenges for specific agency missions.
-- **(g)** *Violence research*
+- **(h)** *Violence research*
   - **(1)** *In general* The Director shall award grants, on a competitive basis, to institutions of higher education or non-profit organizations (or consortia of such institutions or organizations) to support research to improve our understanding of the nature, scope, causes, consequences, prevention, and response to all forms of violence.
   - **(2)** *Use of funds* Activities funded by a grant under this subsection may include—
     - **(A)** research on the magnitude and distribution of fatal and nonfatal violence;